 Non-Residents: $6 adults, $4 seniors 60+, $4 youth ages 2-11

-Sloan*Longway is the organization that manages Sloan Museum and Longway Planetarium.
-Together, the destinations serve more than 60,000 schoolchildren annually, providing standards-based classes in science and history.
+Together, Sloan Museum and Longway Planetarium serve more than 60,000 schoolchildren annually, providing standards-based classes in science and history.
 Sloan Museum and Longway Planetarium are funded in part by the Genesee County Arts Education and Cultural Enrichment Millage funds.
 Your tax dollars are at work.